-Five years from the date of allotment with put and call Option exercisable, in part or in full, at every 13th month from the date of allotment.
-Non-convertible debentures shall be redeemed within 30 (Thirty) days of exercise of the option by either party.
+Five years from the date of allotment with put and call option exercisable, in part or in full, at every 13th month from the date of allotment.
+Non-convertible debentures shall be redeemed with 30 (Thirty) days of exercise of the option.
+During the year, an amount of $\mathfrak{T}$ 3,000 lakhs is repaid and the due date for balance amount of $\mathfrak{T}$ 12.625 lakhs is April 2024.

-16(a) (ii) Non-convertible debentures are secured by a first pari-passu charge created amongst the lenders by way of mortgage on the immovable PPE, both present and future, situated at Plot No 4 and 5 GIDC Vilayat and Vorasamni, Ta-Vagra Distt-Bharuch, Gujarat, India.
+16(a) (ii) Non-convertible debentures are secured by a first pari-passu charge created amongst the lenders by way of mortgage on the immovable property, plant and equipment, both present and future, situated at Plot No 4 and 5 GIDC Vilayat and Vorasamni, Ta-Vagra Distt-Bharuch, Gujarat, India.